 And winter’s over.
 Did you blink and miss it?
 There are sure to be a few more chilly mornings and a few more rainstorms, but look outside: the plants are already waking up.
 February could be considered our first month of spring.

-Native plants are well on their way, as acorns germinate into baby live oak trees and wild cucumber, lemonade berry, and manzanita bloom (those are the ones I noticed on my run through the hills this morning); but also, a couple of my avocado trees are swelling flower buds.
+Native plants are well on their way, as acorns germinate into baby live oak trees and wild cucumber, lemonade berry, sugar bush, and manzanita bloom; but also, a couple of my avocado trees already have some open flowers and my blueberries are blooming.
 By the end of the month, apricots (as pictured above during February 2016), peaches and plums, they’ll all be opening flowers.

 And there are opportunities.
 We can:

-– Clone your grape vine, fig tree, or pomegranate tree (or a friend’s) by rooting a cutting
+– Clone a grape vine, fig tree, or pomegranate tree by rooting a cutting

 – Transplant shoots of your raspberry plants and runners of your strawberry plants